 If you want a smart home security device, perhaps the most important place to monitor is your front or back door.
 In a lot of cases, that’s the first-place thieves or vandals are going to approach.
 So, how do you keep your front or back door safe?
 Install a smart video doorbell and smart outdoor camera.
 These smart home devices are great security tools that allow you to see who’s on the other side of your door via a built-in camera, and talk directly to them from your phone, even when you aren’t home.

 Our top pick, the Arlo Video Doorbell, delivers fewer false alerts than our other choices, with a $3-per-month Arlo Smart subscription plan that can distinguish between people, animals, vehicles, or packages.
 But the Eufy Wireless Video Doorbell Camera blows them away in terms of reliability, performance, and price.
 Eufy also offers local storage to store up to 30 days of motion-triggered video for free.
 However, the Arlo Video Smart Doorbell shows a more complete view of your doorway.

-Here are the best smart video doorbell camera of 2021
+Here are the best smart video doorbell camera

 This slick doorbell by Arlo lets you see who is at your door from your phone.
 It produced a remarkably consistently alert when the motion was attributable to people, packages, animals, and cars.